What is Transaction Monitoring?

 In general, automated transaction monitoring processes are favored over manual methods.
 Since these systems collect and analyze a massive amount of data, a manual process would be timely, incredibly labor-intensive, and very expensive.
 Also, the likelihood of human error is exponentially higher.

 However, automated systems still require some manual involvement.
-A transaction monitoring software is intended to point you in the right direction of suspicious activity, rather than being a final solution.
+A transaction monitoring software, such as Sentinel, is intended to point you in the right direction of suspicious activity, rather than being a final solution.
 Upon receiving an alert of unusual activity, real people are still needed to further investigate the matter.

 What does Transaction Monitoring mean for ERP systems?